-Because of this the syllabus is exceptionally long and detailed, including step-by-step instructions for navigating the course in Moodle and detailed explanations of what the graded assignments entail.
-Please be certain to familiarize yourself thoroughly with the syllabus.
-All the information you need is here.
-Prior to contacting Dr. Bryant about the course, check the syllabus to see if the information you want is already in it.
+This syllabus is exceptionally long and detailed, including step-by-step instructions for navigating the course in Moodle and detailed explanations of what the graded assignments entail.
+The syllabus will establish policies for the course while Moodle will provide much of the instruction and content.
+Please be certain to familiarize yourself thoroughly with the syllabus and Moodle before the start date of class.
+All the information you need is there.
+Prior to contacting Dr. Bryant about the course, check the syllabus and Moodle to see if the information you want is already there.

-While every effort will be made to follow the syllabus as written, given the changing nature of any given semester it may mean that some modifications to the course along the way.
+While every attempt will be made to follow the syllabus as written, given the changing nature of any given semester it may mean that some modifications to the course will be made along the way.
 In this case, the changes will be made on Moodle and emails will be sent to alert you to these changes.
-Please track your garrett.edu email accounts daily for emails about the course.
+Please track your garrett.edu email accounts regularly for emails regarding the course.